"Compound interest is the eighth wonder of the world.

-My ESG portfolios are an approach to investing that reduce exposure to companies that are deemed to have a negative social impact and have a positive environmental, social and governance characteristics.
+My ESG portfolios strategies are an approach to investing that reduce exposure to companies that are deemed to have a negative social impact and have a positive environmental, social and governance characteristics.

-My Tax Aware portfolios designed for people whose key objective is to manage tax-liability.
+My Tax Aware portfolios strategies are designed for people whose key objective is to manage tax-liability.
 These strategies offer a strategically tax-efficient management approach in a broadly diversified portfolio.